viveksck/Text-Tools/README.md

 http://scholar.google.co.jp/scholar?oi=bibs&hl=en&cluster=13556166500242376745&btnI=Lucky

-ngramstripper2009.py
+2) ngramstripper2009.py
 =============
 Python script for pulling usable word lists (single tokens, bigrams, trigrams, 4-grams and 5-grams) from Google Books nGram datasets

->"A lot of books were scanned for Google Books project.
+A lot of books were scanned for Google Books project.
 It's not the biggest corpus in the world, but it's close.
 The English section is about
 300 billion tokens - 20.6 billion "the"s alone.
 There are various subsets: US English, UK, Fiction and a random sample of a million books.
 However, it's hard to analyse the lists for useful information when even opening files is difficult.
-The files are 1GB each (up to 800 of them), with words dating back to 1520, split across files by capitalisation. "
+The files are 1GB each (up to 800 of them), with words dating back to 1520, split across files by capitalisation.

 Run the script in a folder of Google ngram data CSV files from here: http://ngrams.googlelabs.com/datasets